-Baked Parmesan & Panko Portobello Fries | Baked portobello fries breaded with fresh parmesan cheese and panko bread crumbs are a healthy baked snack, side dish, or appetizer and are perfect for a game day spread.
+Baked Parmesan & Panko Portobello Fries | Baked portobello fries breaded with Parmesan cheese and light and crispy panko bread crumbs are a delicious and easy-to-make snack, side dish, or appetizer and are perfect for a game day spread.
 You can bake or air fry these cheesy, breaded portobello mushrooms, and both methods are quick!

 What you need to make portobello fries

 See the recipe card below for exact amounts.